-A completion notice is a document issued by us that specifies the 'completion date' for newly built properties.
-It is the date on which the property is considered to become a dwelling for Council Tax purposes, and is also the date it is entered into the Valuation list.
+We issue Completion Notices for newly built properties.
+It is the date the property is considered to become a dwelling for Council Tax purposes, and is entered into the Valuation list.

 A completion notice is issued in accordance with Schedule 4A of the Local Government Finance Act 1988 and Section 17 of the Local Government Finance Act 1992.

-To ensure the accuracy of completion notices council officers will visit and review properties that are being built or significantly altered.
-Evidence such as photographs will be obtained to enable us to make the right decision.
-We will consider a property to have reached a stage of substantial completion when the following criteria are met:
+Council officers will visit and review properties that are being built or significantly altered.
+We will use evidence, for example photographs, to help make the right decision.
+We consider a property to have reached a stage of substantial completion when:

-- the basic structure is complete, (external walls and roof in place).
+- the basic structure is complete with external walls and roof in place

 - internal staircase built

-- electric and Plumbing works are at least partly installed (not necessarily complete)
+- electric and Plumbing works are at least partly installed, though not necessarily complete

-Many properties will have reached an advanced level of completion where, for example, ceilings are in place, walls have been plastered and second fixing may have commenced.
-In these circumstances the amount of time allowed in the notice for full completion of the property may be shorter than 3 months.
+If the property is nearly complete, for example walls are plastered and second fixing started, the amount of time allowed in the notice for full completion may be shorter than three months.